mirjak/draft-kuehlewind-quic-proxy-discovery/draft-kuehlewind-quic-proxy-discovery.md

 in the access network, or somewhere else on the Internet usually close to the traget server or even in the same network as the target server.

-[At a note about mobile networks?]
+[Add a note about mobile networks?]

 # Using DHCP for Local Discovery